awslabs/fhir-works-on-aws-deployment/README.md

 # FHIR Works on AWS deployment

 FHIR Works on AWS is a framework that can be used to deploy a [FHIR server](https://www.hl7.org/fhir/overview.html) on AWS.
 Using this framework, you can customize and add different FHIR functionality to best serve your use cases.
 When deploying this framework, by default [Cognito and role based access control](https://github.com/awslabs/fhir-works-on-aws-authz-rbac) is used.
 However, if preferred, you can be authenticated and authorized to access the FHIR server’s resources by using [SMART](https://github.com/awslabs/fhir-works-on-aws-authz-smart) instead of Cognito.
 Cognito is the default AuthN/AuthZ provider because it is easier to configure than SMART.
 It doesn’t require setting up a separate IDP server outside of AWS as compared to SMART.
 However, Cognito authentication is not granular.
 When a new user is created, it is assigned into the auditor, practitioner, or non-practitioner groups.
 Depending on the group, the user gets access to different groups of FHIR resources.
 The AuthN/Z providers are defined in `package.json` and `config.ts`.
 You can choose  appropriate providers.
 SMART allows greater granularity into authentication than Cognito and is the FHIR standard.
 It allows you to access a FHIR record only if that record has reference to the user.
-FHIR Works on AWS controls the working of your FHIR server.

-## FHIR on AWS features
+## FHIR Works on AWS features

-FHIR Works on AWS solution utilizes AWS Lambda, Amazon DynamoDB, Amazon S3 and Amazon Elasticsearch Service to provide the following FHIR features:
+FHIR Works on AWS utilizes AWS Lambda, Amazon DynamoDB, Amazon S3 and Amazon Elasticsearch Service to provide the following FHIR features:

 + Create, Read, Update, Delete (CRUD) operations for all R4 or STU3 base FHIR resources
 + Search capabilities per resource type
 + Ability to do versioned reads ([vread](https://www.hl7.org/fhir/http.html#vread))
 + Ability to post a transaction bundle of 25 entries or less.
 Presently, transaction bundles with only 25 entries or less are supported.

-## Accessing FHIR Works on AWS
+## Accessing FHIR on AWS

 The easiest and quickest way to access FHIR Works on AWS is by using [AWS solution](https://aws.amazon.com/solutions/implementations/fhir-works-on-aws/).
 To modify the code and set up a developer environment, follow the steps below: